coryasilva/Leaflet.ExtraMarkers/README.md

 Each **shape** has many optional **variants**:
 - `border-1` is a relative 1px border
 - `border-2` is a relative 2px border
-- `panel` is a relative 2px border th a solid fill on the arrow part.
+- `panel` is a relative 2px border th a solid fill on the marker tail/pointer.

 The variants are designed to completely cover the base shape so you can have fun with [opacity](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity), [filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter), or [mix-blend-mode](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode).